PlaidCloud/website/content/en/docs/concepts/workloads/controllers/deployment.md

 {{< note >}}
 You should not create other Pods whose labels match this selector, either directly, by creating another Deployment, or by creating another controller such as a ReplicaSet or a ReplicationController.
 If you do so, the first Deployment thinks that it created these other Pods.
-Kubernetes does not stop you from doing this.
+PlaidCloud does not stop you from doing this.
 {{< /note >}}

 If you have multiple controllers that have overlapping selectors, the controllers will fight with each